Wright State University Boonshoft School of Medicine Student Success Policy

 For modules with final exams:

-• Students who have an average score of <60% on their individual MCQ exams will be required to meet weekly with the Academic Advisor or Learning Specialist to develop and implement a study plan to increase success in the module
+- Students on monitoring status are required to meet a member of the Academic Support Team (AST) to develop and implement a study plan to increase success in the module

 For modules without final exams, including longitudinal modules: